 History of The Salvation Army (Barrhaven/Woodroffe/Parkdale)

 Divisional Commander Brigadier Rawling officially opened the Corps (church) on April 15, 1915.
-The Corps started as the Wellington Street Corps although people sometimes referred to it as the Ottawa Number 3 Corps.
+The Corps started as the Wellington Street Corps, although people sometimes referred to it as the Ottawa Number 3 Corps.
 The first building purchased and used for worship was an old movie theater known as the “Nickel Theater”, located at 127 Stirling Avenue just off Wellington Street.

-The Corps first officers were Captain Pace and Lieutenant Kitt.
+The first officers were Captain Pace and Lieutenant Kitt.
 Lieutenant Kitt left soon after the Corps opened.
 Lieutenant Ransuff came to assist Captain Pace.
 Although many people became friends of the Army, some people remained hostile to it and as a result set fire to the old theater.
-While the repairs to the building took place, the Army moved to an old store on Wellington Street.
+While repairs to the building took place, the Army moved to an old store on Wellington Street.